 Guest: David Bian March 8th, 2017

 I completed my Bachelors in Electrical Engineering and Computer Science from MIT in 2015, followed by an M.Eng. from MIT in 2016.
 While I have worked in a variety of disciplines in the past, my current research interests lie at the intersection of signal processing, machine learning, embedded systems, audio, and music.
 I am presently pursuing a PhD under the mentorship of Professor Joe Paradiso in the MIT Media Lab's Responsive Environments group, where I am exploring ways to capitalize on our knowledge of human perception, cognition, memory, and attention to re-think traditional paradigms for audio capture, representation, and retrieval.
-I am currently supported by the National Science Foundation Graduate Research Fellowship.
+I was supported by the NSF Graduate Research Fellowship from 2016-2019, and am currently supported by the 2020 Apple AI/ ML Fellowship.
 When I'm not in the lab, I enjoy singing, playing instruments, writing, composing, and DJ-ing at MIT's college radio station.

-Below are snapshots of various projects I have worked on, both as a part of my research and otherwise.
+Below are snapshots of some of the most recent projects I have worked on, both as a part of my research and otherwise.
 Check them out!

 Error metrics used for training generative audio networks, typically l1 or l2 norms, do not take psychoacoustics into account.
 We present early ideas for designing more perceptually relevant loss metrics for deep neural networks.Publication: Towards a Perceptual Loss: Using a Neural Network Codec Approximation as a Loss for Generative Audio Models - ACM Multimedia 2019